I think you’ll agree with me when I say:

 The more data you collect the better your chances of finding a winning combination.

-…if you’re NOT using a front-end tracker in 2015, you’re throwing money out the window.
+…if you’re NOT using a Click tracker in 2019, you’re throwing money out the window.

 Want to know the best part?

 The majority of these trackers don’t only allow you to capture the data, but they also allow you to redirect post click.